WEBPAGE UPDATED Sunday January 30, 2022

 Failure to generate enough DO is a seasonal problem like aeration, exhibiting every summer when the surface water temperature reaches 75 F – 90 F. Like all mechanical aeration and water pumps, you cannot ensure minimal safe livewell DO saturation with air or the Oxygenator™ in heavily stocked livewells.
 Water pumps only pump water and air pumps only pump air… air and water are not oxygen.

-The livewell water temperature sensor (the brain of the electrolyzer is a thermometer) cycles the unit on and off intermittently.
-The amount of oxygen that’s generated is strictly controlled by livewell water temperature not by the oxygen demand and needs of all the fish or live bait inside the livewell being transported.
+The livewell water temperature sensor (the brain of the electrolyze is a thermometer) Water temperature regulates and controls the on and off cycles intermittently.
+The unit generates oxygen when only in the on-cycle.
+The amount of oxygen that’s generated is strictly controlled by livewell water temperature not by fisherman, the oxygen demand of the stocking density.

-IMPORTANT FACT: Add ice to cool the water and the unit cycles less generating less oxygen whether the well contains (1) three-pound fish, (100 five-pound fish or (25 ten-pound) of live baitfish.
-Unlike standard professional fish transporters’ dissolved oxygen standards for transport DO protocols, livewell stocking densities are not a consideration for oxygen production and is of no concern with the Oxygenator™.
-That major design feature, a real plus to save electricity and battery power, can be absolutely deadly in the summer especially is ice is used to chill the livewell water.
+Add ice to cool the water and the unit cycles less generating less oxygen whether the well contains (1) three-pound fish, (100 five-pound fish or (15) fifteen pounds of live baitfish.
+Unlike standard professional fish transporters’ dissolved oxygen standards for transport DO protocols, livewell stocking densities.
+Livewell DO transport requirements are not a consideration, no concern with the Oxygenator™ O2 production limits is a major design feature can be absolutely deadly in the summer.

-You cannot adjust the dose of 100% oxygen with the Oxygenator™.
-The device also requires the use of mechanical aeration in the summer.
-The same extremely limiting DO water quality factor that you’ve experience with mechanical aeration… insufficient safe oxygenation that is the cause of suffocation.
+Fishermen cannot adjust the dose (volume) of 100% oxygen the Oxygenators produces in the summer creating the dreaded issue of low livewell DO Saturation often resulting in suffocation.
+The same extremely limiting DO water quality factor as mechanical aeration in the summer… insufficient safe oxygenation that is the cause of livewell suffocation.

-DISSOLVED OXYGEN SATURATION RATE: Oxygenator™ T-H Marine literature also claims to generate 80% DO saturation in 20 minutes in freshwater livewells, [no fish or bait in livewell water consuming oxygen, livewell stocking density -0-.].
-This really sounds great, right?
+DISSOLVED OXYGEN SATURATION RATE: Oxygenator™ T-H Marine literature also claims to generate 80% DO saturation in 20 minutes in freshwater livewells, no fish or bait in livewell water consuming oxygen, livewell stocking density -0-.

-How do you think 80% DO Saturation in 20 minutes with an Oxygenator™ squares with any standard aerator, spray bar, Mr. Bubbles air pump or livewell water pump?
+How do you think 80% DO Saturation in 20 minutes with an Oxygenator™ squares with oxygen-injection systems (any standard aerator, spray bar, Mr. Bubbles, air pump or livewell water pump?

 DO NOT USE THIS DEVICE IN SALTWATER LIVEWELLS OR BAIT TANKS and DO NOT USE SALT OR ANY LIVEWELL CHEMICALS or LIVEWELL WATER CONDITIONERS THAT CONTAIN SALT.